History of Europe: Interwar period

 The Allied victory in the First World War seemed to mark the triumph of liberalism.
-Historian Martin Blinkhorn argues that the liberal themes were ascendant in terms of "cultural pluralism, religious and ethnic toleration, national self-determination, free-market economics, representative and responsible government, free trade, unionism, and the peaceful settlement of international disputes through a new body, the League of Nations."
-However, as early as 1917, the emerging liberal order was being challenged by the new communist movement.
+(Note: Historian Martin Blinkhorn argues that the liberal themes were ascendant in terms of "cultural pluralism, religious and ethnic toleration, national self-determination, free-market economics, representative and responsible government, free trade, unionism, and the peaceful settlement of international disputes through a new body, the League of Nations.")
+As early as 1917, however, the emerging liberal order was being challenged by the new communist movement.
 Communist revolts were beaten back everywhere else, but succeeded in Russia.
+During the 1920s, democratic institutions were dismantled in Italy, (Note: Italy evolved into a totalitarian state allied with Nazi Germany.)
+Albania, Poland, Portugal, Lithuania and Yugoslavia.